 Developmental Genetics and Genomics: to identify and characterize the genes, genetic networks and epigenetic factors that control developmental processes and to understand how alterations in them lead to structural birth defects

 The work supported by the developmental genetics portfolio utilizes a variety of experimental animal models as well as comparative approaches to human genomics to study fundamental processes with important medical ramifications.
 For example, identification of genetic anomalies responsible for human birth defects provides a basis for a mechanistic understanding of the defect, markers for diagnostic technologies, as well as a foundation for engineering animal models for preclinical studies.
-Similarly, a systems level understanding of the fundamental genetic processes controlling development is a prerequisite for rationally designed stem cell-based or tissue engineering therapeutic approaches to regenerative medicine.

 The experimental techniques and fundamental knowledge pursued in these studies will provide both the intellectual and technological substrates for development of future clinical advances.